TyphooN-/MQL5-NNFX-Risk_Management_System/SIMULATION.md

 ### Lessons Learned

 1. **PROTECT threshold must be well below the operating margin range.** At 57% with margin hovering at 62-64%, PROTECT fired on every spread dip.
-The new threshold of 58% with TRIM at 63% gives a 5% dead zone.
+The new threshold of 56% with TRIM at 61% gives a 5% dead zone while leaving 6% buffer above the 50% margin call.

 2. **Balanced close works but slowly consumes positions.** Over hours of repeated firing, both sides shrink.
 The circuit breaker (30 fires) caps this consumption.